-The Group and the Company plan to apply the abovementioned accounting standard, interpretations and amendments, where applicable in the respective financial years when the abovementioned standard, interpretations and amendments become effective.
+The Group and the Company plan to apply the abovementioned accounting standard and amendments, where applicable in the respective financial years when the abovementioned standard or amendments become effective.

-The Group and the Company do not plan to apply MFRS 17, Insurance Contracts that is effective for annual periods beginning on or after 1 January 2021 as it is not applicable to the Group and the Company.
+The Group and the Company do not plan to apply MFRS 17, Insurance Contracts that is effective for annual periods beginning on or after 1 January 2023 as it is not applicable to the Group and the Company.

-The initial application of the accounting standard, interpretations and amendments are not expected to have any material financial impacts to the current period and prior period financial statements of the Group and of the Company.
+The initial application of the amendments are not expected to have any material financial impacts to the current period and prior period financial statements of the Group and of the Company.